-The right flatmate can make a big difference in any flatshare.
-As anyone who has shared a home with the wrong flatmates, the right mix of flatmates can be one of the biggest differences in making a house feel like a home.
+The right flatmate can make a big difference in any flat or house share.
+The right mix of flatmates can be one of the biggest differences in making a house feel like a home.
 Unfortunately, when living together, there are a lot of things that can go wrong.
 This means knowing how to find the perfect flatmate can be hard.

 Here are a few of the best tricks to use during your search for the perfect flatmate.